vighneshj/hello-world/README.md

 # hello-world
-This is the first repository that I am creating on git to learn hoe to use it.
+This is the first repository that I am creating on git to learn how to use it.